top of page

 Mobile Radio Technology (MRT) magazine in the late March 1997 cover page, with the RSI and Steve Walz's RF Survey article

-Mobile Radio Technology (MRT) magazine March 1997 cover page, with the RSI and Steve Walz's performing an RF Survey, and a complete article on the procedures
+Above: Mobile Radio Technology (MRT) magazine March 1997 cover page, with the RSI and Steve Walz's performing an RF Survey, and a complete article on the procedures

 Layout out before testing

 The assessment must be repeatable.
-The methods and procedures must be able to stand the scrutiny of a DOD, zoning board or city councils, as well as the possible scrutiny of a legal representative.
+The methods and procedures must be able to stand the scrutiny of a FCC, DOD, zoning board or city councils, as well as the possible scrutiny of a legal representative.
 My team uses industry standard procedures for environmental assessments, which have been able to stand the test of time.

 This uncertainty term encompasses all non-repeatable errors stemming from the receiver, cables, temperature, variations in the AUT, and similar factors.
 It is anticipated that temperature fluctuations can be a factor at an outdoor range, and the source antenna might be affected by movement due to wind.
 Furthermore, scattering caused by the dynamic nature of the terrain and trees between the source and AUT is included in this term.